 Floaters are a common phenomenon, often described as small threads, hairs, cobwebs, or specks that drift back and forth in the vision following movements of the head or eye.

 Floaters are usually the result of condensation within the gel (vitreous) in the back of the eye; these condensations develop when the vitreous separates spontaneously from the retina (the inner lining of the back wall of the eye).

-Floaters are not always a sign that there is a serious problem with the eye, but new floaters or a sudden increase in number of floaters sometimes can be a symptom of serious conditions such as a tears or detachments of the retina.
+Floaters are not always a sign that there is a serious problem with the eye, but new floaters or a sudden increase in the number of floaters sometimes can be a symptom of serious conditions such as tears or detachments of the retina.

-Anyone experiencing new symptoms, especially a sudden shower of specks or cobwebs in the vision or flashing lights like lightening in the peripheral vision, should have a complete dilated eye examination within 24 to 48 hours by an ophthalmologist.
+Anyone experiencing new symptoms, especially a sudden shower of specks or cobwebs in the vision or flashing lights like lightning in the peripheral vision, should have a complete dilated eye examination within 24 to 48 hours by an ophthalmologist.

 The macula is the center of the retina and is responsible for the central portion of vision that allows us to read and see fine detail.
 With age, the macula of the retina can undergo degenerative changes which, if severe, can lead to serious loss of central vision.

 Research has indicated that genetics plays a major role in the susceptibility to macular degeneration, and a family history of ARMD in parents and siblings is a risk factor.
 Other risk factors include smoking, female gender, Caucasian race, and ultraviolet light exposure.

 ARMD is usually divided into two categories: wet and dry.

 The dry form is more common and usually affects the vision to a lesser degree.
 In dry ARMD, the pigment cell layer under the macula accumulates deposits of waste material, called “drusen”, which are visible to the ophthalmologist as yellowish spots in the back of the eye.
 Thinning and atrophy of the macula may also develop.